-Brian Haines returns to the Bobcats for his sixth season at Ohio and his second as the team's special team's coordinator.
+Brian Haines returns to the Bobcats for his seventh season at Ohio and his third as the team's special team's coordinator.
 In addition to working with the squad's special teams unit, he also serves as the Bobcats' tight ends coach and the recruiting coordinator.

 In his first season in directing the Bobcats' special teams unit, Ohio ranked among the league's top five in punt return average (9.6/5th) and extra points percentage (1.000/T-1st).

 In addition, place kicker Matt Weller ranked fourth in the league in scoring, averaging 9.1 points per game.
 Ryan Clark ranked sixth in the MAC in punt return average with a mark of 8.1 yards per return.
 Daz' Patterson ranked fifth in the league in kickoff return average (24.2 per return).

 Weller also posted a career-best 62.2 yard average on kickoffs during his senior year under Haines' watchful eye.
 Following the year, Weller was named the Mid-American Conference Second Team.

 Weller would go on to finish his career as the program's career leader for points scored, most field goals made, field goals attempted, extra points and extra points attempted.